 Should your child be taken ill at school, the school will contact you so that you can come and collect him/her.
 It is essential that the school has up-to-date information about your place of work and telephone contact number.
 We need to be informed immediately if you change your address or telephone number.
-We also need to have the name of a responsible person we can contact if you are unavailable.
-Being ill or injured can be quite distressing for a child and the sooner we can contact you the better.
+It is also a legal requirement for the school to have the name of at least two responsible people we can contact if you are unavailable.
+Being ill or injured can be quite distressing for a child and the sconer we can contact you the better.